Rasmus-M/pinball-99/README.md

 * Run make.bat to build the cartridge ROM

 ## How to play
 * To play you can use either keyboard: space, Z, M; or joystick 1: fire, left, right (depending on whether you press space of fire first).
-Keyboard is recommended since you can control the flippers independently.
+Keyboard is recommended since you can activate both flippers at the same time.
 * During the game you can also use the flipper controls to roll the highlighted TI99 letters in the top bonus area left/right.
 A bonus multiplier will multiply all further points you get, so it's very important in order to get a high score.
 * If the ball gets stuck you can press space/fire for a slight tilt.